Jehangir Karamat: Academic career

+Later career

 Ambassador to the United States

 In 2004, Karamat was first mentioned and named for the appointment as the Pakistan Ambassador to the United States.
 His nomination came after the outgoing Pakistan Ambassador, Ashraf Jehangir Qazi, termed was due expired.
 On 23 September 2004, Pakistan Ambassador Qazi was appointed by then-Secretary General of the United Nations, Kofi Annan, as Special Representative of the Secretary-General for the United Nations Assistance Mission in Iraq.
 On 10 December 2004, Karamat presented his credentials to President George W. Bush.

 On 23 March 2006, Pakistani news media reported that Ambassador Karamat was to be replaced by retired Major General Mahmud Ali Durrani.
 The reports further stated Ambassador Karamat, who took his post on a two-year contract, would be returning home after only a year and a half.
 These speculations were confirmed by the Foreign Office (FO) and noted that "Karamat will not be in the reception line at the Chaklala Airbase to welcome President George Bush.

 While his stint as Pakistan Ambassador, Karamat made the pro-democracy statements at the different Pakistani American gatherings, while passing critics to President Musharraf's style of running the civilian government.
 In private, Karamat confided in Washington based U.S. journalist that "General Musharraf had made up this story to create wedge between Prime Minister Nawaz Sharif and him to get him fired in 1998."

-Founding think tank
+Founding the Spearhead Research think tank

 After his ambassadorship, General Karamat founded a socio-political policy and analysis institute, Spearhead Research, which focuses on social, economic, military and political issues concerning Pakistan and Afghanistan.
 General Karamat is the director and contributor to the Spearhead Research Institute.

+Writings

+Jehangir Karamat has written extensively on national security, civil-military relations, and strategic policy in Pakistan and South Asia.
+His notable works include:

+"Sustained Political Progress: The Supportive Role of the Military" – In this essay, published as a book chapter in Pakistan at Seventy: A Handbook on Developments in Politics, Economy and Society (2018), Karamat discusses the role of the military in facilitating political stability and democratic consolidation in Pakistan.

+"Missile Acquisition by Pakistan: Military Strategic Imperatives" – An article published in the journal South Asian Survey in 2004, where Karamat analyzes the military and strategic logic behind Pakistan's missile development and its implications for regional deterrence.

+Guest columns for Force India – Karamat contributed multiple opinion pieces to the Indian defense monthly magazine Force India in 2003, covering issues such as regional security, Indo-Pak relations, and civil-military dynamics.
+Some of his articles include "Dangers of Complacency", "The Peace Primer", "The Burden of Power", and "Through the Dusty Looking Glass".